tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 Standardization of a dataset is a common requirement for many machine learning estimators; they might behave badly if the individual features do not more or less look like standard normally distributed data (e.g.
 Gaussian with zero mean and unit variance).
-The [Scaler](../../API/data_cleaning/scaler) class let you quickly scale atom's dataset using one of sklearn's scalers.
-It can be accessed from atom through the [scale](../../API/ATOM/atomclassifier/#scale) method.
+The [Scaler][] class let you quickly scale atom's dataset using one of sklearn's scalers.
+It can be accessed from atom through the [scale][atomclassifier-scale] method.

 !!! info
     All strategies can utilize GPU speed-up.
-Click [here](../gpu) for further information about GPU implementation.
+Click [here][gpu-acceleration] for further information about GPU implementation.